The Dynamics of Measurable Pseudo-Anosov Maps: Introduction

-Powerful though it is, there is a fundamental shortcoming to this approach when studying the dynamics of parameterized families of maps: there are only countably many isotopy classes of homeomorphisms on a surface of finite topological type, even if we allow an arbitrary, but finite, number of punctures.
-This means that it isn't possible to capture all of the dynamical complexity of a parameterized family using only canonical representatives from the isotopy classes of the family on the surface punctured at finite invariant sets.
+Powerful though it is, there is a fundamental shortcoming to this approach when studying the dynamics of parameterized families of maps: there are only countably many isotopy classes of homeomorphisms on a surface of finite topological type, even if we allow an arbitrary finite number of punctures.
+This means that it isn't possible to capture all of the dynamical complexity of a whole parameterized family using only canonical representatives from the isotopy classes of maps in the family acting on the surface punctured at finite invariant sets.
+Thus we are faced with the task of finding a new class of maps that retains many of the properties of \pA maps but is rich enough to occur in every member of a parameterized family.

-In this article we discuss a new class of surface homeomorphisms --- \emph{measurable pseudo-Anosov homeomorphisms} --- which generalize Thurston's pseudo-Anosov maps and retain many of their features.
-The transverse pair of invariant foliations is replaced with a transverse pair of invariant \emph{turbulations} --- full measure subsets of the surface decomposed into a disjoint union of dense \emph{streamlines}, which are immersed 1-manifolds equipped with measures --- one of which is uniformly expanded, and the other uniformly contracted, under the dynamics.
-The definition of measurable pseudo-Anosov maps is predominantly guided by Thurston's definition of pseudo-Anosov maps, but also by the higher-dimensional (holomorphic) analogs in~\cite{BLS,LM,Su}.
-In particular, the term `turbulation' is borrowed from comments in~\cite{LM}.